Moving

 Should I change my EU driver's license for a Portuguese one?

-Not necessarily, but it could be useful.
-Many users report that it's not mandatory until the license expires, but it simplifies many aspects of life in Portugal (dealing with police, insurance, and car rentals).
+Many users report that it's not mandatory until the license expires, but it may simplify many aspects of life in Portugal (dealing with police, insurance, and car rentals).
 The mandatory requirement to register your address with the IMT within 60 days is often emphasized, with many users reporting having been unaware of this rule.
 Some users report that exchanging makes renewing the license easier in the long run.

 Should I change my Brazilian driver's license for a Portuguese one?